 - Limit caffeine (coffee, tea, caffeinated sodas) during the day.
-And don't have any for at least 4 to 6 hours before bedtime.
+And don't have any for at least 6 hours before bedtime.

-- Don't take medicine that may keep you awake, or make you feel hyper or energized, right before bed.
+- Avoid taking medicine that may keep you awake, or make you feel hyper or energized, right before bed.
 Your doctor can tell you if your medicine may do this and if you can take it earlier in the day.

-If you can't sleep because you are in great pain or have an injury, or you often feel anxious at night, or you often have bad dreams or nightmares, talk with your doctor.
+If you can't sleep because you are in great pain or have an injury, talk with your doctor.
+Also talk with your doctor if you can't sleep because you often feel anxious at night or often have bad dreams or nightmares.